A Local's Guide to the Best Places to Visit in Burlington, Vermont

 - Mt Philo (pictured below): Although highly trafficked, Mt Philo is the shortest drive from Burlington, only takes about 40–50 minutes to get to the top, and features amazing views of Lake Champlain.

 Stowe: Regardless of the time of year, there are always a lot of things to do in Stowe, VT.
 You can tour and enjoy a free ice cream cone at the Ben & Jerry's Factory or sample aged cheddar cheese at Cabot less than five minutes down the road.
 Hiking trails and scenic drives are also common throughout this area.

 Von Trapp Family Lodge: If you decide to visit Stowe, consider staying overnight at the Von Trapp Family Lodge.
 Its unique, Swiss decor and history in addition to its cross-country ski trails, live music in the summer, and on-site brewery make it a great place to bring the family.

 Shelburne Farms: Another great place to stay is the Shelburne Farms Inn, a historic mansion overlooking Lake Champlain built by a member of the Vanderbilt family.
 Located on an enormous property, Shelburne Farms is ideal for people who like to walk as it features a beautiful coach barn and working farm with many animals, cheese making, and a bakery.
 Today a non-profit organization, Shelburne Farms is also a great place to visit for the day as well.

 What are your favorite places to visit in Burlington?

 In conclusion, I hope that this guide is useful to those planning to visit Burlington.
-Although I could honestly write for hours about my favorite places in this area, I would appreciate if readers would comment below with their own must-sees.
+Although I could honestly write for hours about my favorite places in this area, I would appreciate if readers would comment below with their own must-sees as I update this article often.
 I'd love to hear about your own experiences visiting Burlington, what you enjoyed, and if you visited any of the places I recommended.